langchain-ai/memory-template/README.md

   }
 }
 ```

+You can modify schemas with an insertion update_mode in the same way as schemas with a patch update_mode.
+Define the structure, name it descriptively, set "update_mode" to "insert", and include a concise description.
+Parameters should have appropriate data types and descriptions.
+Consider adding constraints for data quality.

 3. Select a different model: We default to anthropic/claude-3-5-sonnet-20240620.
 You can select a compatible chat model using provider/model-name via configuration.
 Example: openai/gpt-4.
 4. Customize the prompts: We provide default prompts in the graph definition.
 You can easily update these via configuration.